 The 291-Z building houses the final exhaust plenum, fans, and 200-foot discharge stack for the 234-5Z (PFP), 232-Z (incinerator - previously decommissioned), and the 236-Z (plutonium reclamation) buildings.
 Exhaust from the three facilities enters a large (15-ft x 20-ft) central concrete plenum.
-Several stainless steel squirrel-cage fans located on both sides of this central plenum draw air from the central plenum and move the air into two lower plenums on each side of the central plenum below the fans.
-The two flows join together downstream of the fans into a V-shape and then flow into the 291-Z-1 stack (Figure A.6).
+Several stainless steel centrifugal fans located on both sides of this central plenum draw air from the central plenum and move the air into two lower plenums on each side of the central plenum below the fans.
+The two plenums join together downstream of the fans at a V shape junction and the combined flow eners the base of the 291-Z-1 stack (Figure A.6).
 The stack is a concrete structure 200 f t high with an inside diameter of 16.5 feet at the base and 13.5 feet at the top.
 An access door is located near the base of the stack, and a sampling system with constant air monitors (CAMs) that alarm at pre-set levels and record samplers for data collection is located at the 50-foot level.
 The stack was designed to have the entire interior surface receive two coats of paint.